Improved small-sample inference for functions of parameters in the k-sample multinomial problem: Implementation

-The confidence interval is computed by finding the roots of $p_{\ell}(\psi_0) - \alpha/2$ and $p_u(\psi_0) - \alpha/2$.
+To illustrate how these modifications can dramatically improve the speed at which the procedure finds a larger p-value, consider the following example, which was helpfully pointed out by a reviewer.
+Suppose $k = 1$, $d = 10$, $n = 20$, $\tau(\boldsymbol{\theta}) = {\theta}_1$, and we want to test $H_0: \theta_1 \leq 0.1^{(1/20)}$.
+If we observe a sample where all 20 trials are in category 1, then the true p-value is 0.1.
+Algorithm \ref{palgo} with uniform sampling is slow to converge in this setting, but gradient ascent and sampling from a non-uniform Dirichlet distribution informed by the data dramatically improves performance.
+This is illustrated in Figure \ref{ascent}, which shows the approximate p-value as the iterations increase for the different algorithms.

+Confidence intervals are computed by finding the values of $\psi_0$ that solve $p_{\ell}(\boldsymbol{t}, \psi_0) - \alpha/2 = 0$ and $p_u(\boldsymbol{t}, \psi_0) - \alpha/2 = 0$, or using a boundary of the $\psi$ parameter space if no solution exists.
 To minimize the number of p-value function evaluations during this process, we use the interpolate, truncate, project (ITP) root finding algorithm \citep{oliveira2020enhancement}, which converges with fewer function evaluations compared to the Brent method that is implemented in the R function \texttt{uniroot}.
 We implemented the ITP algorithm in base R, though an add on package called \texttt{itp} also exists \citep{itp}.
-To further reduce computation time, we have an optional parameter that terminates the inner loop of the p-value computation early if the current p-value is larger than the parameter, which takes the default value of $\alpha/2 + 0.001$.
+To further reduce computation time, we have an optional argument that terminates the inner loop of the p-value computation early if the current p-value is larger than the given parameter.